aims of crop improvement

 Introduction to crop improvement

-This involves the importation of introduction or some varieties of crops with desirable characteristics into areas where they have not existed before.
-In other words, it involves the movement of crop from its origin or suppo
+This involves the importation of the introduction of some varieties of crops with desirable characteristics into areas where they have not existed before.
+In other words, it involves the movement of a crop from its origin

 Evolution to another region or area where it can adapt.

 .
-Such imported crops are usually quarantined by the nation’s plant quarantine service before introduction into the country importing it.
-Introduction is usually carried out to improve the qualities of the local varieties of crops.
+The nation’s plant quarantine service usually quarantines such imported crops before introduction into the country importing it.
+The introduction is usually carried out to improve the qualities of the local varieties of crops.

 Advantages of Introduction to aims of crop improvement